flexera-public/policy_templates/cost/aws/instance_cloudwatch_utilization/README.md

 # AWS Inefficient Instance Utilization using CloudWatch

+## Deprecated

+This policy is no longer being updated.
+The [AWS Rightsize EC2 Instances](https://github.com/flexera-public/policy_templates/tree/master/cost/aws/rightsize_ec2_instances/) policy now includes this functionality and is the recommended policy for obtaining these recommendations.

 ## What it does

 This Policy Template gathers AWS instances with inefficient utilization using CloudWatch CPU and Memory Metrics over a 30 day average and downsized after approval.